elf4j/elf4j-provider/README.md

 * Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
 The most frequent use case would be to change the minimum log output level, without restarting the application.
-* If it is required that no logs should be lost when the application shuts down, it is the user's responsibility to call the `LogServiceManger.INSTANCE.stopAll()` before the application exits.
+* To avoid loss of logs when the application shuts down, it is the user's responsibility to call `LogServiceManger.INSTANCE.stopAll()` before the application exits.
 Upon that call, the log service will
     1. stop accepting new log events
-    2. block and wait for the front buffer to drain
+    2. block and wait for all the accepted log events to finish processing

-    3. block and wait for the back buffer to drain
+  Alternatively, the user can register a JVM shutdown hook using the thread returned by `LogServiceManager.INSTANCE.getShutdownHookThread()`.

 ## Usage